 This day is particularly aimed at corporate, regional and site communities and social performance practitioners and managers, and presents the big-picture understanding of how the world for extractive business has changed and how we need to react to this.

 - Days Two and Three

-Are you taking the risks presented by communities seriously?
+We will look at practical issues and questions such as: are you taking the risks presented by communities seriously?
 What are the key concepts to good social performance?
 What is required of leadership for success?
 What about on-the-ground at site or business unit level?
 How are you planning for responses to the inexorable advancement of high impact concepts such as Free, Prior and Informed Consent?
 Is the commodity downturn and reduced revenues sufficient excuses to ignore good social performance?
 How about high risk, complicated and expensive processes such as resettlement?
 How will you manage difficult governments?